USwampertor/OmniverseCPP/README.md

 ## Overview
 ---

-The project contains a set of solutions that refer to different aspects of the Omniverse platform
+The project contains a set of solutions that refer to different aspects of the Omniverse platform while working with the C++ SDK

-* Logging into Nucleus Platform
+* Connecting to the Nvidia Omniverse<sup>TM</sup> Platform and Nucleus
-* How USD works in Nvidia Omniverse
+* How Pixar USD works
 * Create, upload and get information from USD
 * Syncing information in real time
 * Creating connectors for custom plugins and applications